Is Adobe Acrobat Redaction Safe? Real Failures Examined

 Why Adobe redaction fails

-Understanding why Adobe's redaction tool fails requires understanding how PDFs work and how Adobe implements redaction.
+To understand why Adobe's redaction tool fails, you need to know how PDFs work and how Adobe implements redaction.

 PDF structure complexity